 Share your post on social media

 Okay, now that your post is published, you should start working on getting links from other websites to your post.
+The first and easiest way to get a backlink to your new post is to go through your old posts and add them in.

 There’s a whole science to getting backlinks, and it’s arguably the most effective way to move your ranks up in Google.